Back to Guides

 Semaglutide & GLP-1 Medications: What You Need to Know

-Semaglutide — the active ingredient in Ozempic and Wegovy — has fundamentally changed what's possible in medical weight loss.
+Semaglutide — a GLP-1 receptor agonist — has fundamentally changed what's possible in medical weight loss.
 Clinical trials show average weight loss of 15–20% of body weight, far beyond what most people achieve with diet and exercise alone.
-But these medications work best as part of a supervised medical program, not as a standalone quick fix.
+But these medications work best as part of a supervised GLP-1 program in Fort Collins, not as a standalone quick fix.
 Here's what the science actually shows.

 How GLP-1 Medications Work